 What is a skeptic?
 Well, basically, a skeptic is someone who refuses to believe things at face value.
 They expect proof or facts supporting that proof in order to accept the validity of a claim or fascination.
 There are many skeptics in our world, and one of the most well-known skeptics is Michael Shermer.

 Michael Shermer is the founding publisher of Skeptic Magazine and columnist for Scientific America.
 Shermer also hails such recognition as being the Presidential Fellow of Chapman University.

 There could be no bigger skeptic than this man who claims to have never had any sort of supernatural experience in his entire life-at least, not until now.

 Shermer is a skeptic, well, he was anyway.
-He shares his understanding on why we believe the supernatural in an almost condescending manner.
-On TED talk in 2006, Shermer related as to why we see things that are not really there – ghosts and phantoms – of course.
+He shares his understanding of why we believe in the supernatural in an almost condescending manner.
+In a TED talk in 2006, Shermer spoke about why we see things that are not really there – ghosts and phantoms – of course.

-Not only does Shermer not believe in the existence of ghosts, he also makes fun of the idea that there could be life on other planets, despite the mounds of evidence suggesting otherwise-proving rather!
+Not only does Shermer not believe in the existence of ghosts, but he also makes fun of the idea that there could be life on other planets, despite the mounds of evidence suggesting otherwise.